CellaShang/Credit_Fraud_Prediction_NN_Streamlit_Flask/README_Project.md

 ## Cloud Deployment (Documentation Only)

-Important: Cannot be run without your own GCP project and credentials.
+**Important:** Cannot be run without your own GCP project and credentials.
 This is for reference only.

+**Note:** I provided My_Deploy_Google_Cloud_Steps.cmd.
+It's a manual way to deploy it to cloud, for your reference.

 ### 1. Set Environment Variables
 ```bash